-As of January 27, 2020, the Corporation is not aware of any person who is directly or indirectly the record or beneficial owner of more than 5% of the Corporation's capital stock except as set forth below:
+As of February 13, 2020, the Corporation is not aware of any person who is directly or indirectly the record or beneficial owner of more than 5% of the Corporation's capital stock except as set forth below:

-Title of Class Name, Address of Record Owner and Relationship with Issuer Name of Beneficial Owner and Relationship with Record Owner Citizenship No. of Shares and Nature of Ownership (Direct or Indirect) Percent of Class Common Nico Jose S. Nolledo Urdaneta Tower, Ayala Avenue, Makati City (Chairman and Chief Executive Officer) Nico Jose S. Nolledo Filipino 322,226,622 1 (Direct and Indirect) 17.21% Common Fernando Jude F. Garcia North Lane, Jem 2 Subd., Tandang Sora, Quezon City (Director, Chief Technology Officer and Treasurer) Fernando Jude F. Garcia Filipino 375,073,960 (Direct) 20.04% Common Raymond Gerard S. Racaza One Salcedo Place, Jaime Velasquez St., Salcedo Village, Makati City Raymond Gerard S. Racaza Filipino 375,765,960 (Direct) 20.07% Common PCD Nominee Corp.
-(Filipino) PCD participants acting for themselves and for their customers 2 Filipino 546,174,154 3 (Direct) 29.18% Common PCD Nominee PCD participants Non-Filipino 251,916,971 (Direct) 13.46%
+Title of Class Name, Address of Record Owner and Relationship with Issuer Name of Beneficial Owner and Relationship with Record Owner Citizenship No. of Shares and Nature of Ownership (Direct or Indirect) Percent of Class Common Nico Jose S. Nolledo Urdaneta Tower, Ayala Avenue, Makati City (Chairman and Chief Executive Officer) Nico Jose S. Nolledo Filipino 322,226,622 2 (Direct and Indirect) 17.21% Common Fernando Jude F. Garcia North Lane, Jem 2 Subd., Tandang Sora, Quezon City (Director, Chief Technology Officer and Treasurer) Fernando Jude F. Garcia Filipino 375,073,960 (Direct) 20.04% Common Raymond Gerard S. Racaza One Salcedo Place, Jaime Velasquez St., Raymond Gerard S. Racaza Filipino 375,765,960 (Direct) 20.07%

-$^{^{\}rm 1}$ This includes Xurpas shares registered in the name of Eden International Holdings Pte.
+2 This includes Xurpas shares registered in the name of Eden International Holdings Pte.
 Ltd.